 COLD PRESSING

-Cold pressing is the process of extracting oil from seeds, fruits, or grains without using high temperature or chemical solvents.
-It is a preferred method due to the preservation of the natural properties and nutrients of the oil.
+Cold pressing is the process of extracting oil from seeds, fruits, or grains without the use of high temperatures or chemical solvents.
+This method is preferred due to the preservation of the natural properties and nutrients of the oil.
 The raw material, i.e., seeds or fruits, is first ground into a paste, usually in a roller mill.
-Then this paste is subjected to the pressing process in a hydraulic or screw press, which generates pressure, squeezing the oil out of the raw mass.
+Then this paste is subjected to a pressing process in a hydraulic or screw press, which exerts pressure, squeezing the oil out of the raw material mass.

 During cold pressing, the temperature usually does not exceed 40°C, which is crucial for preserving nutrients such as vitamins, minerals, and essential fatty acids.
-As a result, cold-pressed oils are characterized by higher quality, deeper flavor and aroma, and better nutritional properties compared to refined oils.
+As a result, cold-pressed oils are characterized by higher quality, deeper flavor and aroma, as well as better nutritional properties compared to refined oils.

-However, it should be remembered that this process is more time-consuming and less efficient than refining methods, which may affect the higher price of the final product.
+However, it should be remembered that this process is more time-consuming and less efficient than refining methods, which can affect the higher price of the final product.
 Cold-pressed oils are best stored in a cool, dark place to avoid oxidation and spoilage.
-This method is particularly popular in the production of oils such as olive oil, flaxseed oil, hemp seed oil, and sesame oil, where preserving the taste and nutritional profile is a priority.
+This method is particularly popular in the production of oils such as olive oil, flaxseed oil, hemp seed oil, or sesame oil, where preserving the flavor and nutritional profile is a priority.

 Amaranth oil